tishaProjek/tishaProjek/README.md

 # 👋 Good Day to see me

 Halo!
-Saya Tisha Ivana, seorang pelajar yang bersemangat untuk menciptakan pengalaman pengguna yang intuitif dan menarik. if you are bored you can call me.🎨
+Saya Tisha Ivana, seorang pelajar yang bersemangat untuk menciptakan pengalaman pengguna yang intuitif dan menarik. if you are bored you can buy me a coffe.🎨

 ## 🔍 Profil Singkat